Graylog2/graylog2-server/data-node/migration/Migration.md

 At the time of writing this, if you test/develop on macOS and you're struggling with setting `vm.max_map_count` for Docker, you're running the latest Docker version, which is incompatible with macOS Sonoma.
 Your only chance is to downgrade Docker.

-## Migrating an existing OpenSearch 2.x cluster
+## Migrating an existing OpenSearch 2.x or 1.3.x cluster

-This is a preliminary guide to migrate an existing OpenSearch 2.x cluster into a DataNode cluster.
+This is a preliminary guide to migrate an existing OpenSearch 2.x or 1.3.x cluster into a DataNode cluster.
 Basis was the `cluster` from our `docker compose` github repository.
 But we only use one MongoDB and one Graylog node.

 It is based on Docker to be able to reproduce all the steps consistently.
 Real installations will surely